Nature40/Nature40DocumentationProject/docs/index.md

 # Intended goals
-This documentation yields to be an reference for all public Natur40 documentation issues
+This documentation yields to be an reference for all public Natur40 documentations issues

 * to clarify what sensor is retrieving what data for what purpose
 * to document the position and IDs of the sensors